biolancer/icgc-argo-mutationalsignatures/README.md

 2. Assessment of row orders to ensure full compatibility between the reference catalogues of each assignment tool and the input data.
 3. Assignment of SBS signatures to the COSMIC mutational signature catalogue using ([`SigProfilerExtractor`](https://osf.io/t6j7u/wiki/home/)) and ([`signature.tools.lib`](https://github.com/Nik-Zainal-Group/signature.tools.lib))
 4. Calculation of error thresholds using Kullback-Leibler divergence, root-square mean error, sum of absolute distances and Hellinger Distance.
-5. Generation of a ([`MultiQC`](https://multiqc.info/)) report containing run information and log data.
+5. Generation of a ([`MultiQC`](https://multiqc.info/)) report containing run information, software versions and log data.

 ## Usage

-For more details and a quick start guide, please refer to the [usage documentation](https://nf-co.re/icgcargomutsig/usage) and the [parameter documentation](https://nf-co.re/icgcargomutsig/parameters).
+For more details, please refer to the [usage documentation](docs/usage.md).
+In principle, you can invoke the workflow using the rough command structure:

+`nextflow run main.nf -c nextflow.config --input '/path/to/samplesheet' --filetype 'vcf/maf/matrix' --outdir '/path/to/output' --ref 'GRCh37/GRCh38' [OPTIONS] -profile docker/singularity`

+You may need `sudo` privilege to run the workflow using `docker`.

 ### Global options

 - `--input` (**required**): Path to the pipeline-conform sample sheet composed of **two values separated by a comma per cohort you wish to analyze:** `outputname,path/to/data`.
 Each row will be considered as a separate cohort and will be processed in parallel.
 Please be aware that **all parameters provided in the same pipeline run remain identical between each dataset!**
 - `--outdir` (**required**): Relative or absolute path to the desired output destination
+- `--signature_catalogue`: Path to a **tab-separated alternative reference catalogue** for signature assignment.
+This catalogue will be provided to all tools in the workflow.

 ### SigProfiler tool options (SigProfiler Matrixgenerator and Assignment)